compBiophyMete/Data-Analytics-Portfolio/Portfolio Example Project-5: Extraction of COVID-19 Datasets using SQL/README.md

 SQL queries were written to find:

-1. Percentages of Deaths in Europe Sorted by Date:
+1. Percentages of Deaths in Europe Sorted by Date
-2. Percentages of Deaths in European Countries Sorted by Population Percentage:
+2. Percentages of Deaths in European Countries Sorted by Population Percentage
-3. Percentage of Infected People Over Time in Europe Sorted by Location and Date:
+3. Percentage of Infected People Over Time in Europe Sorted by Location and Date
-4. Percentage of Infected People in European Countries Sorted by Population Percentage:
+4. Percentage of Infected People in European Countries Sorted by Population Percentage
-5. Highest Death and Infection Counts in Countries:
+5. Highest Death and Infection Counts in Countries
-6. Death and Infection Percentages of Continents:
+6. Death and Infection Percentages of Continents
-7. Total New Cases, Deaths, and Death Percentage of New Cases Over Time:
+7. Total New Cases, Deaths, and Death Percentage of New Cases Over Time
-8. Time Evolution of Vaccinated People in the Population:
+8. Time Evolution of Vaccinated People in the Population

 **Result:**